 After the floating world

-Please come to my solo exhibition of abstract paintings inspired by Japanese prints at HOURS on 8, 9 10 October, 2021.
+A solo exhibition of abstract paintings inspired by Japanese prints at HOURS on 8, 9 10 October, 2021.

 The Japanese term Floating World was an expression of the new economy and social ambitions of the Edo period (1615-1868).
 Woodblock prints were produced in huge numbers at that time.
 Some of the best artists were Hiroshige, Hokusai and Utagawa Kuniyoshi.